adamsilver/fdpb/05-an-inbox.md

   </a>
 </li>
 ```

+*(Note: The CSS for the visually-hidden class is set out in “Book A Flight”.)*

 Fortunately, there is a silver lining in duplicating the contents.
 The contents of the label is just for screen readers, meaning we can craft a specific message that reads better audibly.
 For example, the hidden label has the word “subject” prefixed which may be unnecessary for sighted users.